TheRolfFR/firestorm-db/README.md

 $STORAGE_LOCATION = dirname($_SERVER['SCRIPT_FILENAME']) . '/uploads/';
 ```

-You can now use the wrapper functions in order to upload, get and delete a file.
+You can use the wrapper functions in order to upload, get and delete a file.
 If the folder is accessible from server url, you can directly type its address.

 ### File rights

-The PHP scripts creates folders and files.
-So if the PHP user doesn't have the rights to write, the script will fail.
+The PHP scripts create folders and files, so the script will fail if the PHP user doesn't have write permissions.
 You can give rights to a folder with the following command:

 ```